Sneezing and Suffering From Watery Eyes?

 Most people suspect outdoor allergens as the reason for their sneezing, watery eyes and congestion.
 But did you know, indoor allergies are just as prevalent?
-In many case, patients maybe allergic to both indoor and outdoor allergens and aren’t even aware of what’s truly causing the symptoms.
+In many cases, patients may be allergic to both indoor and outdoor allergens and aren’t even aware of what’s truly causing the symptoms.
 Common indoor allergens include:

 - Dust mites